AtomicNoggin/keynavagable/README.md

 ### Element.prototype.tabNext

-Set the element to focus on when tab is pressed.
+Set the element to move focus to when the `Tab` key is pressed.
 Value can either be an Element or a string representing the id of an Element.
-Will also read the id value set in a `tab-next` attribute.
+Will alternately read the id value set in a `tab-next` attribute.

 ### Element.prototype.tabPrevious

-Set the element to focus on when shift-tab is pressed.
+Set the element to move focus to when the `Shift Tab` keys are pressed.
 Value can either be an Element or a string representing the id of an Element.
-Will also read the id value set in a `tab-previous` attribute.
+Will alternately read the id value set in a `tab-previous` attribute.

 ## Methods